Gemini-HUN/Bot_parts_global_localization/README.md

 * Russian: Evelin and Charlott

 # You can help
-Check or edit the language file on my github page or write me on Discord.
+Check or edit the language file on my github page and give feedback or write me on Discord.

 List:
 * cs-cz	AI